Coronavirus: California schools closed through end of academic year, Gov. Newsom says

 The tech company will also provide three months of free broadband access in California, Newsom said.

-Google will also be giving "thousands" of Chromebook laptops to assist in home education.
+This is in an effort to make distanced learning easier for students during the outbreak.

+Proud to work with @GavinNewsom & partners to help bridge the digital divide in our home state.
+We’re providing 4,000 Chromebooks to California students in greatest need & free wifi to 100,000 rural households during the #COVID19 crisis to make distance learning more accessible.— Sundar Pichai (@sundarpichai) April 1, 2020

-On a personal note, Newsom addressed the "deep respect and empathy" he has for mothers and caregivers during this time.
+On a personal note, Newsom addressed the "deep respect and empathy" he has for mothers and caregivers during this time, referencing the role of parents while children are at home.

-He acknowledged the hard work and effort that goes into caring for and teaching children at home during this time in California.
+He acknowledged the hard work and effort that goes into caring for and teaching children inside the home during this time in California.

 "I know how stressful this is," the governor said.

+VIDEO: Newsom addresses 'deep respect and empathy' for mothers and caregivers during this time.

-In terms of the best defenses against the coronavirus - state health officer Sonia Y. Angell also spoke during the briefing.
+In terms of the best defenses against the coronavirus - state health officer Sonia Y. Angell also spoke during the briefing, reiterating the importance of staying home.

 Angell also addressed the effectiveness of face masks.

-She said though there are some added benefits, they need to be used along with social distancing.
+She said though there are some added benefits to masks, they need to be used in addition to social distancing protocols.

+RELATED: Coronavirus Impact: As more workers are furloughed, what are your rights if it happens to you?

-State Superintendent of Schools Tony Thurmond also spoke Wednesday, confirming schools will not reopen this school year.
+State Superintendent of Schools Tony Thurmond also spoke during Wednesday's press briefing, confirming schools will not reopen this school year.

-He reiterated that just because campuses are closed, schools are still in session.
+He emphasized that just because campuses are closed, class is still in session.

-In light of the COVID-19 outbreak, the University of California is suspending the SAT exam as a requirement for admission.
+In light of the COVID-19 outbreak, the University of California announced Wednesday it is suspending the SAT exam as a requirement for admission.

 This "unprecedented" move applies to students looking to enroll in the fall of 2020.

-Thurmond will be holding a press conference at 3 p.m. on the status of California schools.
+Thurmond will be holding a press conference Wednesday afternoon on the status of California schools during the COVID-19 crisis.

 Get the latest news, information and videos about the novel coronavirus pandemic here